Physical Therapy Guide to Cancer

 Comfort and well-being.
-Cancer and cancer treatments can cause symptoms such as pain, burning sensations, numbness, tingling (neuropathy), cramps, spasms, and weakness.
-Your physical therapist may apply hands-on techniques (manual therapy) or technologies like electrical stimulation to help decrease your pain and alleviate your symptoms.
-The physical therapist may teach you gentle exercises or techniques to perform at home to aid your recovery.
+Cancer and cancer treatments can cause symptoms such as pain, burning sensations, numbness, tingling (neuropathy), cramps, or spasms.
+Your physical therapist may apply hands-on techniques (manual therapy) or use treatments like electrical stimulation to help decrease your pain and ease your symptoms.
+They may teach you gentle exercises or techniques to perform at home to aid your recovery.
 All of these options may reduce or eliminate the need for opioid pain medication.

 Aerobic capacity.
-Cancer or cancer treatment may have decreased your ability to process oxygen (aerobic capacity), causing fatigue.
-Research shows that aerobic exercise, such as walking on a treadmill for at least 20 minutes 3 times per week, may help improve aerobic capacity, reduce fatigue, and optimize healing.
+Cancer or cancer treatment may have decreased your ability to process oxygen (aerobic capacity).
+This can cause fatigue.
+Research shows that 150 minutes per week of moderate-intensity exercise (such as walking) can help improve aerobic capacity, reduce fatigue, and promote healing for patients with cancer.
 Your physical therapist can assess your aerobic capacity and determine the best aerobic activities for you.

-Bone density.
-Lack of activity and certain cancer treatments can cause weakening of your bones, which could lead to bone fractures.
-Certain types of exercise can prevent bone loss and maintain bone strength.
+Bone density or bone strength.
+Lack of activity coupled with certain cancer treatments can cause weakening of your bones, which could lead to bone fractures.
+Certain types of exercise can prevent bone loss and help maintain bone strength.
 Your physical therapist can teach you safe and effective exercises to help steadily build your bone strength.

 Lymphedema and swelling.
-Certain cancer treatments can result in lymphedema (swelling in the arms or legs) or other types of swelling.
-Your physical therapist can use several methods to reduce, control, and prevent lymphedema and swelling, such as specialized gentle massage, special movements and exercises, and application of compressive garments such as arm sleeves, gloves, and leg stockings.
+Some cancer treatments can result in lymphedema (swelling caused by a blockage in the lymphatic system) or other types of swelling.
+Your physical therapist can use methods to reduce, control, and prevent lymphedema and swelling, such as:

 Surgical incisions.
-Your physical therapist can help you care for any surgical incisions and sutured areas, by checking for infection and assisting with dressing changes.
-The physical therapist also can help prevent some kinds of scarring and skin tightness as the suture line heals.
-Your physical therapist can use very gentle massage or certain technologies to keep the skin as soft and pliable as possible.
+Your physical therapist can help you care for any surgical incisions.
+They can check for infection and assist with dressing changes.
+They also can help prevent some kinds of scarring and skin tightness as your incision heals.
+Your physical therapist can use very gentle massage or certain technologies to keep your skin as soft and flexible as possible.

 Mood.
-Exercise helps elevate mood and reduce depression in everyone, including cancer patients and survivors.
-A diagnosis of cancer, and cancer treatment, can be stressful and cause mood changes in anyone.
-Proper exercise, individualized for each person by a physical therapist, can help reduce stress and improve mood.
+Physical activity helps elevate mood and reduces symptoms of depression in everyone, including cancer survivors.
+A cancer diagnosis, and cancer treatment, can be stressful and cause mood changes.
+Proper exercise, designed by a physical therapist for your specific condition and goals, can help you reduce stress and improve your mood.

 Daily activities.
 Your physical therapist will discuss activity goals with you and use them to design your treatment program.
-Cancer survivors usually increase their physical activity gradually; your treatment program will help you reach your goals in the safest, fastest, and most effective way possible.
+Cancer survivors usually increase their physical activity gradually.
+Your treatment program can help you reach your goals in the safest, fastest, and most effective way possible.

 Walking.
-Your physical therapist will help improve your ability to walk using techniques such as strengthening exercises, walking training, and balance activities.
-If you have nerve damage (neuropathy), your physical therapist may provide bracing and other techniques to make it easier or safer for you to walk.
-Your physical therapist also may recommend using an assistive device, such as a walker or cane.
+Your physical therapist can help you improve your ability to walk using strengthening exercises, walking training, and balance activities.
+If you have nerve damage (neuropathy), your physical therapist may recommend bracing and other techniques to make it easier or safer for you to walk.
+They also may teach you to use an assistive device, such as a walker or cane, if needed.

 Sports training ability.
-Athletes undergoing cancer treatment can continue to train for their sport to a degree, depending on the type of cancer and treatment.
-Physical therapists design safe, challenging, sport-specific training programs to help athletes reduce loss of fitness and strength during cancer treatment.
+Athletes undergoing cancer treatment can continue to train for their sport to a degree.
+Your ability to train will depend on the type of cancer and treatment.
+Physical therapists design safe, challenging, sport-specific training programs to help athletes minimize loss of fitness and strength during cancer treatment.

 Motion.
 Your physical therapist will choose specific activities and treatments to help restore normal movement in any stiff joints.
-These might begin with "passive" motions that the physical therapist performs for you, and progress to active exercises and stretches that you do yourself.
-You can perform these motions at home to help hasten healing and pain relief.
+These might begin with passive motions that the physical therapist performs for you, and progress to active exercises and stretches that you do yourself.
+You can perform these motions at home to help speed healing and pain relief.

 Flexibility.
-Your physical therapist will determine if any muscles are tight, start helping you to stretch them, and teach you how to stretch them at home.
+Your physical therapist will determine if any muscles are tight.
+They will start helping you stretch them and teach you how to improve your flexibility at home.

 Strength.
-If your physical therapist finds any weak or injured muscles, the physical therapist will choose, and teach you, the correct exercises to steadily restore your strength and agility.
+If your physical therapist finds any weak or injured muscles, they will select, and teach you, the right exercises to steadily restore your strength.

 Coordination.
-Your physical therapist will help you improve and regain your coordination and agility, so you can perform household, community, and sports activities with greater ease.
+Your physical therapist can help you improve and regain your coordination and agility.
+This will help you to perform household, community, and sports activities with greater ease.

 Balance.
-Your physical therapist will examine your balance, and choose specific exercises that you can perform in the clinic and at home to improve your balance and prevent falls.
-Your physical therapist may also teach you how to use a cane or walker to help maintain your balance when walking and standing.
+Your physical therapist will examine your balance.
+They will teach you specific exercises to perform in the clinic and at home.
+These exercises can help to improve your balance and prevent falls.
+Your physical therapist also may teach you how to use a cane or walker for balance when walking and standing.

 Home program.
-Your physical therapist will teach you strengthening, stretching, and pain reduction exercises to perform at home.
-These exercises will be designed specifically for your needs.
+Your physical therapist will teach you strengthening, stretching, and pain-reduction exercises to perform at home.
+These exercises will be designed specifically to meet your needs and goals.